BookOps-CAT/bookops-worldcat/docs/index.md

 ##### Obtaining Full Bibliographic Records

 `session.get_full_bib()` method with OCLC number as an argument sends a request for a matching full bibliographic record in WorldCat.
-The Metadata API correctly matches requested OCLC numbers of records that have been merged by returning current master record.
+The Metadata API correctly matches requested OCLC numbers of records that have been merged together by returning the current master record.
 By default `get_full_bib` returns records in MARC XML format.

 Returned response is a `requests.Response` object with all its features:
 ```python